 A LPA is completed in a standard form laid down by law.
 You can choose who you wish to be your attorney, and give power to more than one person (to act together or individually).

 The LPA can become effective straightaway, or be put in place as a precaution for the future.
 It can be cancelled at any time whilst mental capacity remains.
-To be effective so that it can be used, a LPA has to be registered with the Office of the Public Guardian (OPG).
-The OPG fee to register is £120.
-The registration fee is discounted where and individualís annual gross income is less than £16,500 a year, and is reduced to zero if annual income is less than £12,000.
+To be effective so that it can be used, an LPA has to be registered with the Office of the Public Guardian (OPG).
+The OPG fee to register is £110.
+There can be a fee exemption where an individual is in receipt of certain benefits (such as guaranteed credit element of State pension credit, housing benefit or council tax reduction/support (not the 25% single person discount).
+A 50% fee remission is available if an individualís gross annual income (from all sources) is less than £12,000.

 When should I make a LPA?